Portugal exits bailout poorer and long way from recovery

 The government has made it cheaper for firms to hire and fire.
 That has lowered the cost of doing business and helped bring unemployment down from its 2013 peak of 17.5 percent.

-"The (bailout) adjustment programme was basically based on internal devaluation," said Antonio Costa Pinto, political analyst at the University of Lisbon.
+"The (bailout) adjustment program was basically based on internal devaluation," said Antonio Costa Pinto, political analyst at the University of Lisbon.

 But the European Commission has said that after wages fell around 5 percent between 2010 and 2013, Portugal is still only half-way to getting pay down to levels that could tangibly reduce unemployment.